nouribrahem/CartHub/README.md

 System deduct shipping fees for simple and compound orders.
 ### 5- Notifications Management:
 * Create and manage notification templates for orders.
+* system supports notifications in multiple languages.
+* Notifications can be delivered through various channels.
 * Schedule notifications for future sending.

 ## API Endpoints